wentasah/boardproxy/README.md

 ```

 This defines two boards.
 The `command` is executed whenever somebody
-runs the boardproxy client. `ip_address` is used for port forwarding.
+runs the boardproxy client.
+The `ip_address` is used for port
+forwarding.

 The daemon is run as: